ncoghlan/misc/notes/python3/questions_and_answers.rst

-**September 2013**: Red Hat published "Red Hat Software Collections 1.0", providing commercial support for both Python 2.7 and Python 3.3 on Red Hat Enterprise Linux systems.
+**September 2013**: Red Hat published "Red Hat Software Collections 1.0", providing commercial support for both Python 2.7 and Python 3.3 on Red Hat Enterprise Linux systems, with later editions adding support for additional 3.x releases.

 **December 2013**: The initial development of MicroPython, a variant of Python 3 specifically for microcontrollers, was successfully crowdfunded on Kickstarter.

 **March 2014**: Python 3.4 final was published as the second Python 3 release without a corresponding Python 2 release.
-It includes several features designed to provide a better starting experience for newcomers to Python, such as bundling the "pip" installer by default, and including a rich asynchronous IO library.
+It included several features designed to provide a better starting experience for newcomers to Python, such as bundling the "pip" installer by default, and including a rich asynchronous IO library.